China bets on duty-free paradise to keep luxury spenders at home

 In Hainan's provincial capital Haikou in the north of the island, HNA's duty-free sales have since rocketed.

-In the island's city of Sanya, state-controlled CITS opened the country's first duty-free shopping centre in 2014.
-The skylit, flower-shaped edifice is about nine soccer pitches in size and filled with shops stocking over 300 brands including from Burberry Group PLC and Compagnie Financiere Richemont SA, as well as goods such as baby formula.
+In the island's city of Sanya, state-controlled CITS opened the country's first duty-free shopping center in 2014.
+The skylit, flower-shaped edifice is about nine soccer pitches in size and filled with shops stocking over 300 brands including from Burberry Group PLC (BRBY.L) and Compagnie Financiere Richemont SA (CFR.S), as well as goods such as baby formula.

 "It's definitely much cheaper," said 20-something handbag shopper Zhang Pei Pei, "But the choice of products is less."